 Field-hunting tip

-Look in alkaline igneous rocks and pegmatites country — that is the host setting where manganoneptunite typically forms.
+Look in alkaline igneous rocks and pegmatites country, the host setting where manganoneptunite typically forms.
 If you start seeing eudialyte, serandite, leifite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals habit, so train your eye for that shape before scanning the outcrop.